maettuu/Thesis-on-Test-Generation-Using-LLMs/README.md

-# gh-bot-js-scrape
+# feature/scraping

-This codebase extends from the [gh-bot-js](https://github.com/kitsiosk/gh-bot/tree/gh-bot-js) branch to enable PR scraping and autonomous execution of the pipeline.
+This branch extends from the [main](https://github.com/maettuu/Thesis-on-Test-Generation-Using-LLMs/) branch to enable PR scraping and autonomous execution of the pipeline.

 ---